BritishPandaChick/100-days-of-code/log.md

 **Thoughts** Finally finished my mobile services site.
 I wanted to play with the margins on this project to see if that would help with some of the elements on my site.
 It helped a little bit.
 I think most of the problem comes from the float property set in some of the grid tags.
 When I removed the float property from the full width and half width classes, more problems were created.
 I found the negative margins, while the not best practice, worked for this situation.
 I'll see if I can find a better solution later with this project in the future.

 **Link(s) to work**: [30 Days, 30 Sites Mobile Services/Events](https://codepen.io/BritishPandaChick/full/zPpQzB/)

+### Day 99: November 23, 2017

+**Today's Progress** Made a HTML & CSS turkey for Daily CSS Images challenge.

+**Thoughts** I looked at a few sample projects to see if I could find a live turkey to replicate, but I settled for a roast turkey instead.
+This turkey was surprisingly hard to make.
+Originally all the elements for this project were anywhere but on the turkey.
+I had to double check my code twice and I wasn't able to find the errors even when I comment sections to edit and check parts of my site.
+I eventually figured out the problem after redoing each selector in my style sheet.
+It turns out one of the CSS properties had an ; instead of a : which threw off everything in my code.

+**Link(s) to work**: [Daily CSS Images Day 43 Animal Mascot](https://codepen.io/BritishPandaChick/full/gXKPpy/)